This blog may contain affiliate links. Read our disclosure policy for more info.

 For example, there are two glass boxes that make you feel like you’re levitating as well as virtual reality experiences, mirrors, and interactive digital art displays.
 It’s so much fun and really futuristic!

-Tickets cost $46 USD from Tuesday-Thursday and $53 USD from Friday-Monday.
+Tickets range from $46 to $53 USD, depending on the day and time of year you visit.
 You need to book tickets in advance and can choose a timeslot to go up between 9 am and 11 pm.
 One Vanderbilt is located right opposite Grand Central Station, so it makes sense to visit these two top attractions together!

 11. Have a drink at the oldest pub in NYC